chrisruis/Bayesian_phylogenetics/README.md

 The date of the most recent virus in this dataset is 2016.5

 ```
-Question 8: What is the most likely date of the most recent common ancestor of the tree?
+Question 8: What is the mean date of the most recent common ancestor of the tree?
 Question 9: What is the confidence interval around this date?
 ```